Public Policy News

 Watch a video of Public Policy Professor John Rennie Short discussing his new book, Stress Testing the USA.
 In the book, Dr. Short analyzes four serious traumas the United States experienced at the start of the 21st century: the invasion of Iraq, Hurricane Katrina, the financial meltdown, and the BP oil spill.
 “For every event there was a small group of people who new exactly what was happening,” says Short, “we just didn’t listen to them.
 So the point of the book is we should be more careful and more attentive to alternative, dissident voices.”
 Click here to watch the video.

 Professor and Department Chair Donald F. Norris has been named an inaugural honoree of the new Urban Affairs Association (UAA) Service Honor Roll.
 This award recognizes the contributions of Dr. Norris to the association and the field of urban studies.
 The UAA credits honorees with contributing to the current breadth and richness of the discipline.
 Dr. Norris will be recognized at an award luncheon for Honor Roll inductees on April 5 at the UAA conference in San Francisco.

 Timothy J. Brennan (Public Policy) was named 2013 recipient of the Public Utility Research Center (PURC) Distinguished Service Award for his contributions to the understanding of regulatory economics and finance.
 The Award recognizes the cumulative impact of an individual’s research and policy analyses on both the academic community and regulatory policymakers.
 Dr. Brennan received the award at the Annual PURC Conference on February 13, 2013 at the University of Florida.

-- In the News: Laura Hussey, Don Norris, and John Rennie Short
+- In the News: Laura Hussey, Dave Marcotte, Don Norris

 - Tim Brennan appointed chief economist at FCC